ivywang1631/blog-cyft/README.md

   2. Bootstrap template selection and customization (1 hour)
   3. Writing handlers using jQuery for all element events (2-3 hours)
   4. Testing AJAX calls and rendering return data (2-3 hours)

+<h2>Solutions</h2>
+This is a single-page frontend solution where all the <div>s are toggled back and forth using Javascript and CSS.
+View.js contains all the functions needed for changing view state, and the actual click handlers for each link are written in Handler.js.
+Ajax.js contains all the AJAX calls needed for the CRUD functions and are used in Handler.js as well.

+DOM apis and jQuery are used to populate post data.
+They also assign new <div id> with the actual post ids obtained from the backend, so that "edit" and "delete" buttons can refer to a specific post id and make changes accordingly.

+Post data are sorted using Array.prototype.sort() in initIndex method in Handler.js, and latest post is obtained from the first element of the sorted array.

+User can "add", "edit" or "delete" a post, and whichever latest post that user entered will be shown on the index/home page.

+Test API server is deployed on heroku, frontend is hosted on github.

 <h2>Demo link</h2>
 http://kuramameng.github.io/blog-cyft/